kn0630/amazon-inspector/README.md

 ***********************************************************************
 * Coverage Summary
 ***********************************************************************
-Vulnerability found by Vuls are 95 CVEs.
+Vulnerability found by Vuls are 95 CVEs
-Deep Security's intrusion prevention rule set currently looks for 5332 CVEs.
+Deep Security's intrusion prevention rule set currently looks for 5332 CVEs

+6 (6.32%) of the CVEs that Vuls found are covered with Deep Security Severity Summary --> High : 1 CVEs, Medium : 0 CVEs, Low : 5 CVEs

-89 (93.68%) of the CVEs that Vuls found remain as vulnerability under the coverage of Deep Security.
+89 (93.68%) of the CVEs that Vuls are uncovered with Deep Security, and remain as vulnerability Severity Summary --> High : 20 CVEs, Medium : 0 CVEs, Low : 69 CVEs
 ```

-You can also use the ```--print-coverage-cve``` switch to generate a list of CVEs that Deep Security can take measures, and the ```--print-uncoverage-cve``` switch to generate a list of CVEs that Deep Security cannot take measures.
+When we use this tool, not only summary but also detail are output to the assigned Directroy.
+So we can also see which CVEs are covered by Deep Security, and are uncovered.
 Those generate output along the lines of;

 ```
-CVE-2015-1819
-CVE-2015-2328
-CVE-2015-3195
-CVE-2015-3196
-CVE-2015-3223
+CveId,Severity
+CVE-2016-0705,High
+CVE-2016-0749,High
+CVE-2016-0799,High
+CVE-2016-2108,High
 ...
-CVE-2016-2150
-CVE-2016-3115
-CVE-2016-3191
-CVE-2016-3698
-CVE-2016-3710
+CVE-2015-7872,Low
+CVE-2015-8629,Low
+CVE-2016-0702,Low
+CVE-2015-4792,Low
+CVE-2016-0609,Low
 ```

 <a name="ssl-certificate-validation" />